Let The Power Of Compound Interest Help Your 529 Plan Take Off

 Ohio’s 529 Plan Tools and calculators

 Want to crunch the numbers yourself?
 CollegeAdvantage has its own tools and calculators to see how your 529 savings can add up.
-With the college savings planner, you can input your own figures to receive an estimated monthly savings amount needed to reach your savings goals.
+With the College Savings Estimator, you can input your own figures to receive an estimated monthly savings amount needed to reach your savings goals.
 Use this tool to vary the amounts of monthly contributions to see how setting aside a little more money can really add up.
-The tax benefit tool can illustrate how the tax benefits of a 529 plan can build the account when compared to a taxable savings account.
-The cost of waiting tool can determine how much more money you’ll need to save to reach your college savings goals if you aren’t able to maximize the power of compound interest.
-Your asset allocation strategy is one of the most important investment decisions to make.
-If you aren’t sure what level of risk you’re willing to take in your investment strategy, the risk tolerance questionnaire can determine your comfort level.
+The Tax Benefit Tool can illustrate how the tax benefits of a 529 plan can build the account when compared to a taxable savings account.
+The Cost of Delaying Savings tool can determine how much more money you’ll need to save to reach your college savings goals if you aren’t able to maximize the power of compound interest.

 Continue to be your child’s superhero; open an Ohio’s 529 Plan account for them today for their future higher education costs.
 An investment in a 529 plan is an investment in your child.
 Every dollar saved today is a dollar that doesn’t have to be borrowed which makes Ohio’s 529 college savings plan an excellent alternative to student loan debt.
 Ohio’s 529 Plan, CollegeAdvantage, is your plan, your way.